Injunction: Forms

-Injunctions in the United States tend to come in three main forms, temporary injunctions, preliminary injunctions and permanent injunctions.
+Injunctions in the United States tend to come in three main forms: temporary restraining orders, preliminary injunctions and permanent injunctions.
 For both temporary restraining orders and preliminary injunctions, the goal is usually to preserve the status quo until the court is able to decide the case.

 Temporary restraining orders

 A special kind of injunction that may be issued before trial is called a "temporary restraining order" or TRO.
 A TRO may be issued without notice to the other party or a hearing.
 A TRO will be given only for a short period of time before a court can schedule a hearing at which the restrained person may appear and contest the order.
 If the TRO is contested, the court must decide whether to issue a preliminary injunction.
 Temporary restraining orders are often, but not exclusively, given to prevent domestic violence, stalking, sexual assault, or harassment.

 Preliminary injunctions

 Preliminary injunctions are given before trial.
 Because they are issued at an early stage, before the court has heard the evidence and made a decision in the case, they are more rarely given.
 The requirements for a preliminary injunction tend to be the same as for a permanent injunction, with the additional requirement that the party asking for the injunction is likely to succeed on the merits.